-Romania: EC Oltenia’s restructuring plan to seek approval from EC26.
-August 2020. / SEE Energy News
+Romania: EC Oltenia’s restructuring plan to seek approval from EC, SEE Energy News

 The restructuring plan provides for total investments of 1.45 billion euros in the period 2021-2026.
 Romanian coal-based electricity producer Energy Complex (EC) Oltenia and the Ministry of Economy and Energy will send for approval to the European Commission the company’s restructuring plan.